-Austin Cider Guide [Updated for 2019]
+Austin Cider Guide [Updated for 2020]

-We aren’t known for our apples down here in Texas… In fact, it’s quite tough for apple trees in our hot and dry climate.
+We aren’t quite known for our apple-growing weather down here in Texas… In fact, it’s quite tough for apple trees to thrive in our hot and dry climate.

 Still, there are a few people in Austin who have persevered and are doing good by making great ciders.

 Argus Cidery was one of the first producers of hard cider in central Texas.
 This cidery started in 2010 when the founders grew tired of the lack of dry cider.

-Their prohibition-style taproom is the best place to enjoy these Texas apples.
-It’s out in beautiful Dripping Springs, right down the road from Jester King.
+Their prohibition-style taproom is the best place to enjoy this Texas cider.
+It’s out towards beautiful Dripping Springs, right down the road from Jester King.

 Website | 12345 Pauls Valley Rd, 78737

 Austin Eastciders launched in 2013 with the goal of making America fall in love with cider all over again.
 These Austin cider makers are known for using bittersweet and bitter-sharp apple varieties to produce their ciders from juice concentrate.

 Fortunately, you don’t have to be in Austin to drink Eastciders, you can find their cider all over Texas and many other US states.

 Website | 979 Springdale Rd, 78702

 Recommended: East Austin Brewery Guide

 Where normally Champagne yeast is the go-to standard for cider making, many of Fairweather’s ciders use Michael and John’s unique farmhouse ale yeast.

 Their taproom is bright and sunny with a friendly atmosphere that will make you feel like you’re hanging out with all of your best friends.

-If you can’t make it up their you can find Common, Tejano Dreams, and a few others available around Austin, on tap and in cans.
+If you can’t make it up to their taproom, you can find Common, Tejano Dreams, and a few others available around Austin, on tap and in cans.